Integrity of wool preparation is our priority

 From the 1st August 2005, Moses & Son have adopted the following Wool Storage Policy:

-- After 90 days of wool being held in Store, Moses & Son will seek recovery of the Testing, Freight and any other related services via invoice.
+- After ninety days of the wool being held in Store, Moses & Son will seek recovery of the Testing, Freight, Merchandise and any other related services via invoice.

-- At the point of sale a one off Extended Insurance Levy will be deducted from proceeds, for wool held in Store for greater than 90 days.
+- At the point of sale a one off Extended Insurance Levy will be deducted from proceeds, for wools held in Store for greater than 90 days.

 We all know that cash flow can cause problems for some enterprises around shearing time.
 Moses & Son can assist to meet your shearing costs by providing a no hassle short term payment advance.